TLara1/TLara1.github.io/_projects/16_project.md

 ### Sources
 I closely followed <a href="https://itp.uni-frankfurt.de/~hees/gen-phys/derivation-of-the-kerr-metric-Wagner.pdf"> this derivation</a> by David Wagner.

-I also consulted Chandreskar's Derivation from 1978:
+I also consulted Chandrasekhar's derivation from 1978:

 _Subrahmanyan Chandrasekhar; The Kerr metric and stationary axisymmetric gravitational fields.
 Proc.
 A 1 January 1978; 358 (1695): 405–420._